Clixo/First-Project/README.md

 # ctypes Project
-programs will use the ctypes library in Python to ineract with the Windows API.
+Programs will use the ctypes library in Python to ineract with the Windows API.